What are Reasons for Leaving?

 5. Health reasons

-Expectant women may also leave employment when their due date approaches to take up full-time parenting until a time when the kids can take care of themselves.
+Pregnant women may also leave employment when their due date approaches to take up full-time parenting until a time when the kids can take care of themselves.
 It means that they will be absent for a longer period, and the employer will need to get a replacement sooner so that the company’s activities are not affected.
-If the employee is looking to re-enter the workforce, he/she should indicate that the circumstances have changed so that they are now able to focus on the new job.
+If the employee is looking to re-enter the workforce, they should indicate that the circumstances have changed so that they are now able to focus on the new job.

 Bad Reasons for Leaving